 - an elbow fracture or dislocation

 Damage to the ulnar nerve is like cutting a telephone cord.
-The messages from your brain can’t be properly transmitted to their targets in your hand and arm nor can they be received from the hand.
+The messages from your brain can’t be properly transmitted to their targets in your hand and arm, and they can’t be received from the hand.